Has Fiona Harvey's nephew just exposed her lies or is it just a hoax?

 While the interview has rightfully sparked debate around whether Morgan was exploiting Harvey (it’s Piers Morgan, after all), the furore hasn’t stopped others from getting in the mix, with a person claiming to be Harvey’s nephew making his presence known online.

-A user named Kyle Muir has took to Facebook to declare his supposed relation to Harvey, and reveal one lie she might’ve told during her interview with Morgan.
+A user named Kyle Muir has taken to Facebook to declare his supposed relation to Harvey and reveal one lie she might’ve told during her interview with Morgan.
 “My auntie Fiona Muir/Harvey back to jail for you,” Kyle’s Facebook post reads.

 So, if there is a motto, it’s don’t believe everything you read online.
 Especially if it’s delivered in one of the worst display fonts we’ve ever seen.